 }

-Through this method, you can achieve intelligent line breaks for continuous Chinese text without modifying the original text data and backend logic, ensuring the neatness of the page layout and the comfort of user reading.
+In this way, you can implement intelligent line breaks in continuous Chinese text without modifying the original text data and backend logic, ensuring the neatness of the page layout and the comfort of user reading.

-Although not recommended, in extremely rare specific scenarios, if you really need to preprocess content on the backend to force line breaks, consider the following ideas:
+Although not recommended, in a very few specific scenarios, if you really need to preprocess content on the backend to force line breaks, you can consider the following ideas:

-For example, 'Anqi Content Management System' is processed as 'Anqi content management system'.This requires writing additional processing functions, such as traversing the string and inserting zero-width spaces every N characters.
+For example, the 'Anqi Content Management System' is processed as 'Anqi Content Management System'.This requires writing an additional processing function, such as traversing the string and inserting zero-width spaces every N characters.

-Important reminder:This method may change the original content and may introduce invisible characters, which are not convenient for management and maintenance, and may increase the storage space of the database, and may perform poorly in some old or non-standard web browsers.It should be avoided to useand prefer front-end CSS solutions.
+Important reminder:This method may change the original content, may introduce invisible characters, which is not convenient for management and maintenance, and may increase the database storage space, and may not perform well in some old or non-standard web browsers.Avoid using it as much as possibleAnd prefer to choose frontend CSS solutions.

 Summary